 The plan contained more information on each of the nine projects and how delivery should start, like the example below.

-The full document can be seen online here or by clicking on any of the images in this section.
+The full document can be seen online here.

 There is no guarantee that everything will be delivered: funds and commitment will need to be secured.
 But a year on from when the plan was completed, three of the nine actions are being delivered: Community Asset Transfer of a derelict school site to enable a community growing initiative, funding applications for a cycle/walking route, and reinstatement of the community’s annual Gala Day.

 The other element of the Scottish Government funded work was to prepare a guide to help other communities in Renfrewshire prepare their own Local Place Plans.

 We tried hard to keep the guide as simple and straightforward as possible, focussing on the most important messages.
 Most of the content could be applied in other parts of the country too - emphasising the importance of things like advance preparation and capacity building, good community engagement, and making sure that delivery is considered from the outset.

 You can download the guide here (10mb PDF).

 What were some of the most important learning points from the work?

 - Before even starting work on the Local Place Plan, there were several months of close collaboration between willing partners – the local community (largely through the excellent leadership of the Community Council) and the local authority (particularly proactive planning and community planning officers working together) - to agree that a community-led plan was the way forward and to secure the necessary resources.

 - The community itself consciously decided to prioritise an achievable number of projects, using independent facilitation support to reach that decision and agree the priorities.